Akhtam Nazarov

-Akhtam Nazarov (Аҳтам Назаров; born 29 September 1992) is a Tajik professional footballer who plays as a defender for Istiklol and the Tajikistan national team.
+Akhtam Nazarov (Аҳтам Назаров; born 29 September 1992) is a Tajik professional footballer who plays as a defender for Vakhsh Bokhtar and the Tajikistan national team.

 Career

 In November 2019, Nazarov signed for Bangladesh champions Bashundhara Kings on a one-year contract.

 On 22 July 2020, Nazarov returned to FC Istiklol, signing a contract until the end of the 2021 season.

 On 30 January 2023, Istiklol announced that Nazarov was leaving the club to sign for Andijon on a two-year contract.
 On 12 July 2023, Istiklol announced the return of Nazarov.
+On 12 January 2026, Istiklol announced the departure of Nazarov after his contract had expired.

+On 5 March 2026, Vakhsh Bokhtar announced the signing of Nazarov.